kfarruh77/kfarruh77/README.md

 - 👋 Hi, I’m @kfarruh77
 - 👀 I’m interested in software engineering, mainly Full Stack Development.
-- 🌱 I’m recent graduate from City College of New York with a bachelor of science degree in computer science!
+- 🌱 I’m a graduate from City College of New York with a bachelor of science degree in computer science!

 <!---